3pillarlabs/ios-audio-player/README.md

 ```swift
 public let TPGMediaLoadedStateNotification: String
 ```
-In the "Example for iOSAudioPlayer" project you're able to see how the framework is used.
+In the `Examples` folder there is the sample project `DemoAudioPlayer` where you can see how the framework is used.

 ## Communication